 Our Experience at Cafe Agapita in Silang Cavite

-We purposefully went here at night time so that we could witness how the place glows beautifully at night.
+We purposely went here at night time so that we could witness how the place glows beautifully at night.
 Gladly, it did not disappoint!
 The pathways that lead to the cafe were adorned with lighted arches that form like a tunnel.
 It looked magical!
 And the interiors of the cafe is so laid-back and homey.

 It was Tuesday so I expected guests won’t probably exceed 10, but I was wrong!
 The cafe was almost full (with social distancing considered), but since the place is quite huge, it did not feel jam-packed.
 They have indoor and al-fresco dining areas with enough distance from each table.